TalkingQuickly/dacker/README.md

   <<: *default
   database: application_name_production
 ```

+Note that we set these environment variables in the `environment` section of the `rails_app` container in the `Dackerfile`.

 Execute `bundle exec dacker deploy` and wait.
 The first time you run this it may take a while as it has to download several images and build the Rails app image from scratch.
 Subsequent usage will be much faster.